bgates/axis-and-allies/README.md

-roll for combat: player rolls, opponent rolls also establishes that something irreversible has happened if a player rolls for research, those roles need to be available until the next irreversible event happens. the next irreversible event could be rockets or combat or &c.
+roll for combat: player rolls, opponent rolls also establishes that something irreversible has happened if a player rolls for research, those rolls need to be available until the next irreversible event happens. the next irreversible event could be rockets or combat or &c.

+what's the next thing that happens after roll for combat? display rolls.
+I forget how this works.